syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Columns.md

 ### Automatically Generating Columns

-Automatic column generation based on properties of data object can be enabled or disabled by setting the [SfDataGrid.AutoGenerateColumns](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGenerateColumns.html).
+The automatic column generation based on properties of data object can be enabled or disabled by setting [SfDataGrid.AutoGenerateColumns](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGenerateColumns.html).
 Default value is `true`.
-Columns will be automatically generated based on its column type from the underlying data source.
+The columns will be automatically generated based on its column type from the underlying data source.

-It is also possible to generate columns for custom type properties in the data object by setting the [SfDataGrid.AutoGenerateColumnsForCustomType](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGenerateColumnsForCustomType.html) property to `true`.
+It is also possible to generate columns for custom type properties in the data object by setting the [SfDataGrid.AutoGenerateColumnsForCustomType](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~AutoGenerateColumnsForCustomType.html) property to `true`.
 The default value is `false`.

 <table>
 <tr>